Penta Water: Legal challenge

 The advertisers asserted that Penta was a new form of water that was restructured.
 They submitted research papers that they believed showed scientific evidence of restructuring and several works in preparation, including studies from UK universities, that they believed showed increased performance and recovery levels after exercise with Penta when compared with ordinary water.
 The advertisers argued that, because Penta could hydrate more efficiently than tap water, it was better for health; they said they had not, however, made any medicinal claims for the product.

 Based on the scientific evidence presented to the Advertising Standards Authority they "concluded that the information submitted was not sufficient to prove Penta water had health benefits over and above those of ordinary water or was structured differently from ordinary water".
 Thus, the ASA "told the advertisers not to repeat claims that implied the product was chemically unique, had been restructured or molecularly redesigned, or hydrated cells and improved physical performance better than tap water.

 In 2005 Ben Goldacre, investigating for his "Bad Science" column in The Guardian, examined Penta's website and found that Penta Water had many health claims and testimonials on their website.
 When he reached out to Penta for scientific evidence, he was told that there exists an in vitro study on liposomes with aquaporins in artificial membranes that demonstrates this water is absorbed faster, although this study was never produced.

-Ben Goldacre received threatening messages from Penta Water in the form of a message to his Bad Science column that read "Sleep well tonight and think about how and why you tried to fuck us over and practice keeping one eye open", but they also apologized for this remark.
+Ben Goldacre received threatening messages from Penta Water in the form of a message to his Bad Science column that read "Sleep well tonight and think about how and why you tried to fuck us over and practice keeping one eye open".
+The company later apologized for this remark.

 Penta Water claimed that seeds could germinate in half the time in Penta Water, compared to normal water.
 Because of this testable claim they were encouraged to attempt James Randi's million dollar challenge.
 Penta Water announced that they would accept the challenge.
 As they further discussed the terms for verification of the experiment, Penta Water declined to continue with the challenge, stating they did not have the appropriate resources at the time to provide someone to oversee the experiment.